Louisiana Sports Betting Revenue

 At a minimum, we’d expect Louisiana to generate at least as much as Indiana on a per capita basis, if not quite a lot more given the draw of New Orleans as a tourist destination.
 Thus, we’d be shocked if Louisiana didn’t generate at least $1.2 billion in sports betting handle in its first 12 months.
 It has the potential to take in double or even triple that amount in the near future as the industry continues to grow in 2021 and beyond.

 Louisiana Sports Betting Apps

 There are a number of top-tier Louisiana sports betting apps to choose from.
 For quick reference, below are some of the best Louisiana sports betting apps you can start using today.

 - Caesars Sportsbook Louisiana

 - Barstool Sportsbook Louisiana

 Learn More About Wagering on Sports in LA and Beyond

-Sports Betting Dime will provide exclusive LA sportsbook promo codes for launch day and any important updates regarding rules and regulations sports bettors should be aware of.
+Sports Betting Dime will provide Louisiana sports betting revenue figures, along with important updates regarding rules and regulations sports bettors should be aware of.